BaiyangZhang/BaiyangZhang.github.io/_posts/2023-06-30-Note-on-Quantization-of-Skyrme-Model.md

 ## The Non-linear Sigma Model

 The non-linear sigma model, sometimes written as NL$\sigma$M or NLSM, is a scalar field theory where the target space (where the field takes value) is a non-linear manifold.
 It's called $\sigma$ model because originally Gell-Mann and Levy used $\Sigma$ to denote the scalar field.
 NLSM is a precursor of modern day QCD, even now it still serves as a good low-energy approximation, namely low energy effective theory of QCD, where quarks are negligible.
-NLSM is an effective of spin-zero scalar, in real world pions.
+NLSM is an effective model of spin-zero scalar, in real world pions.

 There are three types of pions,
 $$